Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/3-language-as-data/1-text-preprocessing.md

 #### Final Lemmatization with POS

-Now we can lemmatize each word using its POS for more accurate results by leveragin nltks *WordNetLemmatizer* and feeding it both the words we have in our text and the appropriate pos tag values.
+Now we can lemmatize each word using its POS for more accurate results by leveraging nltks *WordNetLemmatizer* and feeding it both the words we have in our text and the appropriate pos tag values.

 ```python
 from nltk.stem import WordNetLemmatizer